flant/shell-operator/HOOKS.md

 There are some extra fields for `onKubernetesEvent`-type events:

-- `watchEvent` — the event type is identical to the values in the `event` parameter: “Added”, “Modified” or “Deleted”.
+- `watchEvent` — the possible value is one of the values you can pass in `watchEvent` binding parameter: “Added”, “Modified” or “Deleted”.
-- `object` — an object related to event.
+- `object` — the whole object related to the event.
+It contains the exact copy of the corresponding field in [WatchEvent](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#watchevent-v1-meta), so it's the object state **at the moment of the event** (not at the moment of the hook execution).
-- `filterResult` — result of jq execution with specified `jqFilter` expression.
-If `jqFilter` is not specified, then filterResult is omitted.
+- `filterResult` — the result of jq execution with specified `jqFilter` on the abovementioned object.
+If `jqFilter` is not specified, then `filterResult` is omitted.

 #### schedule binding context example

-Let's hook have this schedule configuration:
+For example, if you have the following binding configuration of a hook:

 ```json
 {